A built in VPN container, through which all other containers’ traffic is routed

 A small breakdown of the skills, tools, & technologies that are needed to use this:

-- Networking: you’ll need a basic understanding of what a VPN is, how port forwarding works, how p2p file sharing works.
-Advanced knowledge if recommended if you want to do deeper configs – VPN chaining, putting the services behind a reverse proxy etc.
+Networking: you’ll need a basic understanding of what a VPN is, how port forwarding works, how to access services on your network, how p2p file sharing works.
+Advanced knowledge is recommended if you want to do deeper configs – VPN chaining, putting the services behind a reverse proxy etc.

 An outline of the setup